kilpkonn/msc-thesis/main.typ

 Another reason is that we experienced our algorithm "cheating" around depending on values anyway.
 It constructed expressions like ```rust None.is_none()```, ```rust None.is_some()``` for ```rust true```/```rust false``` which are valid but all most never what the user wants.
 For unit types it can use any function that has "no return type" meaning it returns unit type.
-There is all most always at least one that kind of function in scope but suggesting it is unexpected more often than suggesting `()`.
+There is usually at least one that kind of function in scope but suggesting it is unexpected more often than suggesting `()`.
 Moreover, suggesting a random function with `()` return type can often be wrong as the functions can have side effects.
 Similarly to tactic "trivial" this tactic helps to populate the lookup table for the forward pass tactics.
 /*